 Has a friend or family member who has been arrested and you don’t know how to find out what jail they’re in?

 In order to look up who is in jail at Cass County Jail you need to click on their link and perform an inmate lookup.

 The Cass County Jail Inmate Search is a list of persons who were arrested and are now in jail, including status, how much their bail is, and schedule for visitation.
 Also, you can get the same information on anybody arrested and booked or released in the last 24 hours.
 Inmates are listed alphabetically by their last name.
 You’ll be able to find their arrest information quicker if you’ve got your friend or family member’s full name, birth date, or arrest number.

 If the person you are looking for might be in another jail you should look here, too: List of all county jails in Iowa

 A mugshot, or jail intake photo, is a photo that the jail takes when you get processed at jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and jail booking number will be on the pictures, and they are stored.

 Mugshots can be searched online, or you can see them in person at the Cass County Jail.
 When viewing online you have to put in the inmate’s first and last name, and a booking date, if you have it.

 Need to know how to have your mugshot taken off of the Cass County Jail website?
 This will be difficult, as your mugshot is a matter of public record.
 To get your mugshot taken down you need to file a Petition to Expunge in court.
 What this means is that the record of your arrest would be sealed, so no one will be able to see them.
 It is difficult to do this, and you will most likely need the services of a lawyer.

 For more information about getting your mugshot taken down, the various mugshot sites, and the mugshot removal services: How To Get Your Mugshot Removed

 Bail & Bail Bondsmen – How To Get Out of Jail